reddit/kdd2024-tutorial-breaking-barriers/README.md

 **Discussion**: [Accessibility](Accessibility.md)

 ### Use Case 1.
 Image Short Captions (45 min)
-- Demonstrate how to use LLMs to generate Walk participants through the process of deploying and prompting different multimodal LLMs LLaVA, imp-v1-3b, phi-3, and others to generate short, descriptive captions for Reddit images.
+- Demonstrate how to use LLMs to generate Walk participants through the process of deploying and prompting different multimodal LLMs such as LLaVA, imp-v1-3b, phi-3, and others to generate short, descriptive captions for social media images.
 - Discuss the challenges and limitations of using LLMs for image captioning.

 **Notebook**: [Use Case 1.
 Image Short Captions](Use_Case_1_Image_Short_Captions.ipynb)